exobition/ExoOS/README.md

 3. MUST have 'make' installed
 4. MUST have the 'qemu-full' package installed (NOT 'qemu-base' idk if it will work)
 5. MUST have the 'dosfstools' package installed
-6. Have a text editor (If you desire to make a fork or edit the code)
+6. IF you desire to edit the code, have a text editor, any will do.
 ## Compiling

 1. In the project DIR run "make BUILD" in terminal